 Eric Pederson persistently invited the senior vice president of Provident Bank to lunch.
-Jerry Barron's priorities and full schedule kept him from accepting, but each time he told the Campus Crusade for Christ staff member to ask again.
+Jerry Barron's priorities and full schedule kept him from accepting, but each time he told the Cru staff member to ask again.

 After 6 months, Jerry said yes.
 He joined Eric and 7 co-workers from Jerry's Cincinnati bank in a conference room overlooking the Ohio River.